ecbc0/note-math/item.en/point-particle-non-relativity.en.typ

 $ integral #d t (1/2 m vel(x)^2 - U(x)) $

-The integral is reparemetrization invariant.
-So when fixing the endpoints, the variation with respect to time does not change the result

 let $X(t)$ be a time-varying vector field or time-varying δ diffeomorphism, or $(1,X(t,x_(1 ..
 3)))$ is a special type of vector field of non-relativistic spacetime $ℝ × ℝ^3$

 let $X(t)$ _is zero at the boundary_ --- fix the endpoints of the path